 After massive demonstration about gear motor, you may have a basic command of what gear motor is.
 Just as the planetary gear motor is named by the gearbox of gear motor, the brushless gear motor is classified by the motor it adopts.
 The brushless gear motor is made up of a brushless motor, gearbox and a driver.
 Brushless motor refers to the motor without brush and commutator (or slip ring), also known as commutatorless motor.
-There are AC motors and DC motors for brushless gear motor, of which the brushless DC gear motor is the most common one.
+There are AC motors and DC motors for brushless gear motor, of which the brushless DC gear motor is a common one.
 We mainly talk about brushless DC gear motor below.

 How Does A Brushless DC Gear Motor Work?